AleksaMCode/ntfs-simulator/README.md

 # NTFS simulator
 <p align="justify">The goal of this project was to simulate NTFS structures and file system.
 I made this project so I could get a better understanding of file systems.
 I created this project a year and a half ago, but I never got around to opensourcing it.
 For the most part, documentation is currently largely not written.<br>
-Currently you can create a new in-memory NTFS, modify it and save it to a fs.
-Reading a written binary file containing virtual fs to RAM isn't implemented.</p>
+Currently you can create a new in-memory NTFS, modify it and save it to a fs on Windows.
+Reading a written binary file containing virtual fs to RAM isn't implemented at the moment.</p>

 ## Commands
 Detailed explanation of the individual commands.